LGM-118 Peacekeeper: MX

 In 1971, the Air Force started a requirements development process combining the ICBM-X and SABRE concepts into a single platform, "Missile, Experimental", or MX.
 The new missile would have enough accuracy and warhead payload that even a few survivors would be able to destroy enormous numbers of any remaining Soviet force.
 The specifications for MX were fixed in February 1972, the program office at the Space and Missile Systems Organization (SAMSO) formed on 4 April, and the advanced development program started in late 1973.

 To address the survivability issue, a huge series of concepts and studies followed.
 In 1973, Strategic Air Command rejected mobile basing due to high costs and slow reaction times due to the need to set up the launcher.
 On 24 October 1974 the airmobile concept was tested by SAMSO by dropping a Minuteman I from a C-5A cargo aircraft.
 In November, the Secretary of Defense pushed the initial operational date back from 1983 to 1985 and opened a study on the possibility of developing a single missile for both ICBM and SLBM use.
 A six-month study in 1977 proposed a "Low-Altitude Defense" (LoAD) system using small anti-ballistic missiles at missile fields, similar to the Sprint system, to increase survivability.
 This was developed into the abortive Sentry program."

 For MX, the Draper Laboratory developed SABRE into the "Advanced Inertial Reference Sphere" (AIRS).
-AIRS would have a drift rate of only 1.5 x 10^{−5} degrees per hour, allowing it to be periodically referenced to an external point, like the silo wall, and then left for extended periods of time.
+AIRS would have a drift rate of only 1.5 × 10^{−5} degrees per hour, allowing it to be periodically referenced to an external point, like the silo wall, and then left for extended periods of time.
 Over the period of the flight the drift would be so low that any inaccuracies in the platform would account for a maximum of 1% of the warhead's final accuracy–the rest would be due to issues like the timing of the firing of the rocket engines, minor differences in warhead construction, and unavoidable randomness in the atmosphere.
 The Air Force also contracted with Autonetics for a backup design using mechanical gimbals, the "Advanced Stable Platform" (ASP).
 In May 1975 the first hand-built AIRS was transferred from Draper's laboratory to Northrop for further development.